Glenstrup Abbey: Glenstrup Charterhouse

-At the suggestion of King Eric of Pomerania, Bishop Ulrik gave the abbey and the income properties from the recently closed priory of Our Lady in Randers to the Carthusian Order for the establishment of a new charterhouse in the Diocese of Aarhus in 1429.
-The Carthusians settled briefly at the vacant Glenstrup Abbey, creating Glenstrup Charterhouse, but abandoned the site by 1441.
+At the suggestion of King Eric of Pomerania, Bishop Ulrik granted the abbey and the income properties from the recently closed Priory of Our Lady in Randers to the Carthusian Order for the establishment of a new charterhouse in the Diocese of Aarhus in 1429.
+The Carthusians briefly settled at the vacant Glenstrup Abbey, creating Glenstrup Charterhouse, but abandoned the site by 1441.

 Benedictine monks

-Bishop Ulrik then tried to re-establish a Benedictine community, but the attempt was short-lived, and the Benedictines left Glenstrup for the last time before 1445.
+Bishop Ulrik then attempted to re-establish a Benedictine community, but the effort was short-lived, and the Benedictines left Glenstrup for the final time before 1445.

 Bridgettine nuns

-Bishop Ulrik then gave the abbey and its attendant properties to the newly established Bridgettine Mariager Abbey.
-The Bridgettines were seen in the mid-15th century as a reforming order capable of restoring the religious zeal that many religious houses had lost and re-establishing the strict standards which by this time many had abandoned.
-They were however only interested in the estates of Glenstrup, and demolished the abbey premises shortly after 1445, leaving only the church.
+Bishop Ulrik then granted the abbey and its attendant properties to the newly established Bridgettine Mariager Abbey.
+In the mid-15th century, the Bridgettines were regarded as a reforming order capable of reviving the religious zeal that many houses had lost and restoring the strict standards many had abandoned.
+However, they were interested only in the Glenstrup estates and demolished the abbey buildings shortly after 1445, leaving only the church intact.